 Surface profile is critical to coating performance by

-Surface profile is concerned with the 'shape' of the surface finish (and measuring the size of the 'shape' created) whereas Class of Blast is concerned with 'cleanness' of the surface finish. (putting it another way - Class of Blast is determining to what degree the rust, paint and other contaminants have been removed).
+Surface profile is concerned with the 'shape' of the surface finish (and measuring the size of the 'shape' created), whereas Class of Blast is concerned with the 'cleanness' of the surface finish (putting it another way - Class of Blast is determining to what degree the rust, paint and other contaminants have been removed).

 Both the Profile and the Class of Blast are important features of the surface finish and need to be separately specified in preparing a blast cleaned steel surface.